ncruces/go-sqlite3/vfs/README.md

 a WAL database can only be accessed by a single proccess.
 Other processes that attempt to access a database locked with BSD locks, will fail with the [`SQLITE_PROTOCOL`](https://sqlite.org/rescode.html#protocol) error code.

+You can also opt into a cross platform, in-process, memory sharing implementation with the `sqlite3_dotlk` build tag.

 Otherwise, [WAL support is limited](https://sqlite.org/wal.html#noshm), and `EXCLUSIVE` locking mode must be set to create, read, and write WAL databases.